MuhammadZeeshan03/parallex/README.md

 bun dev
 ```

-A basic layout for parallex effect in react!
+A basic layout for parallex effect in react using react-parallex library!